jayyanar/genai-apps/README.md

 - Ref: https://github.com/jayyanar/genai-apps/blob/main/prerequisites.md

+### You need Sagemaker Studio Lab or Google Collab to run this Lab.

 ## Lab 1: Word Embedding - [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jayyanar/genai-apps/blob/main/lab1_word_embedding.ipynb)
 ### You will learn how to create a word embeddings using Word2Vec for Word and Sentence, Use Cohere API to process the file.
 You can use Sagemaker Studio Lab or Google Collab for this Demos